scripting/a8c-FeedLand-Support/docs/readme.md

 * I edit the whole site in a single outline in Electric Drummer using a tool called Glorp.

 * The outline will be stored in the repo too.

+### Updates

+#### 10/4/2023 by DW

+* Everything was moved to the new A8C-FeedLand-Support repo.

+* The site got a new URL and had to be modified to serve from a private repo.

 #### 8/5/2023 by DW